Harassment or illegal eviction: help from your council

 tell your landlord that they are breaking the law

-help you get back into your home if you've been illegally evicted
+help you get back into your home if you are evicted illegally

 Be ready to tell them: